hmartelb/Pix2Pix-Timbre-Transfer/README.md

 --- | ---
 Time domain (Waveform) | Frequency domain (Spectrogram, STFT)

-The spectrograms are computed from the audios using the librosa.stft() function with a Hanning window of size 1024 and an overlap of 50% (hop size of 512), which gives a resolution of 513 frequency bins.
+The spectrograms are computed from the audios using the ``librosa.stft()`` function with a Hanning window of size 1024 and an overlap of 50% (hop size of 512), which gives a resolution of 513 frequency bins.
 The Sampling Rate of the input audio is 44.1kHz.
 These parameters have been found to provide a reasonable time-frequency compromise for this application.

-One observation is that the original Sampling Rate of 16kHz of the NSynth dataset makes the spectrograms have no content above 8kHz, according to the Nyquist-Shannon sampling theorem (https://en.wikipedia.org/wiki/Nyquist–Shannon_sampling_theorem).
+>The original Sampling Rate of 16kHz of the NSynth dataset makes the spectrograms have no content above 8kHz, according to the [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist–Shannon_sampling_theorem).
 Since the spectrograms are computed up to 22.05kHz in this case, as we use a Sampling Rate of 44.1kHz for professional audio, it is safe to trim one half of the image corresponding to High Frequencies because there is no content (i.e. the magnitude is all zeros in this region).

 ### Forward pass

 Strictly speaking, the values of the Spectrogram returned by the STFT operation are complex numbers.
 Therefore, for the network to process the data it needs to be decomposed further.
-The magnitude of the signal is the modulus of Spectrogram, namely np.abs(S) and the phase of the signal is the angle, obtained as np.angle(S).
+The magnitude of the signal is the modulus of Spectrogram, namely ``np.abs(S)`` and the phase of the signal is the angle, obtained as ``np.angle(S)``.

 The component that carries the most relevant information is the magnitude, and it is the only one passed to the network, as shown in this diagram:
 <p align="center">